Quotients, pure existential completions and arithmetic universes

 \section{Conclusion}

-We have provided a characterization of the regular and exact completions of elementary pure existential completions, extending a previous characterization proved in \cite{TECH} for doctrines equipped with Hilbert's $\epsilon$-operators.
+We have provided a new description of Joyal's arithmetic universes \cite{JAULAP} as an application of a characterization of regular and exact completions of pure existential completions of elementary doctrines.
+This characterization extends a previous one proved in \cite{TECH} for doctrines equipped with Hilbert's $\epsilon$-operators.

-In particular, we have proved that for this kind of doctrine, their regular and exact completions happen to be equivalent to the $\reg/\ex$ and $\ex/\lex$-completions, respectively, of the category of predicates associated with the subdoctrine of pure existential free elements.
+In particular, we have proved that for elementary doctrines arising as pure existential completions, their regular and exact completions happen to be equivalent to the $\reg/\ex$ and $\ex/\lex$-completions, respectively, of the category of predicates associated with the subdoctrine of their pure existential free elements.
 To reach this goal, we took advantage of the intrinsic characterization of doctrines arising as pure existential completions presented in \cite{maietti_trotta}, slightly extended with another equivalent presentation here.

+Using these results we have deduced that an arithmetic universe in the sense of Joyal can be seen as the exact completion of the pure existential completion of the doctrine of predicates of its Skolem theory.
+In particular, the initial arithmetic universe in the standard category of ZFC-sets turns out to be the completion with exact quotients of the doctrine of recursively enumerable predicates.

-Then, we have described various examples of applications of the mentioned characterization including the syntactic category associated with the regular fragment of fist-order logic as presented in \cite{SAE} (and its effectivization), the construction of Joyal's arithmetic universes, and the regular and exact completion of a G\"odel hyperdoctrine~\cite{trotta23TCS,trotta2022}.
+Other examples of application of our characterization include the so called syntactic category in \cite{SAE} associated to the so called regular fragment of first-order logic in \cite{SAE} (and its effectivization) and the regular and exact completion of a G\"odel hyperdoctrine~\cite{trotta23TCS,trotta2022}.

-In the future we aim to extend our results to regular and exact completions of other classes of doctrines obtained as generalized existential completions, including the case of the {\it full existential completion} of primary doctrines in the sense of \cite{maietti_trotta}, as initiated in \cite{maietti_trotta_arxiv}, with applications to sheaf theory.
+As future work, we aim to extend our results to regular and exact completions of other classes of doctrines obtained as generalized existential completions, including the case of the {\it full existential completion} of primary doctrines in the sense of \cite{maietti_trotta}, as initiated in \cite{maietti_trotta_arxiv}, with applications to sheaf theory.